RubezicM/js-tasker/readme.md

 ### Insert random array:

 - [ array commands separated by comma ]
-    - $num[ amount of number elements ]: It tells parser to insert two random numbers in the array. $num2 will insert two random number elements to the array
+    - $num[ amount of number elements ]: It tells parser to insert two random numbers in the array. $num2 will insert two random number elements to the array.
     - $used_º[ type ]x[ amount of elements]: It works same as $used command.
 It will randomly pick used variables of that type. "x" followed by number will tell parser how many random elements to put inside array.
 Same element can appear more times.

 example: